merwwki/StudySprint-Planner/README.md

 # StudySprint Planner

-A lightweight task planner that helps students organize their assignments, deadlines, and priorities in one place
+A lightweight academic task planner that helps students organize assignments, deadlines, subjects, and priorities in one place.
+It is designed for students who want a simple way to keep track of their academic workload.

 **Live site:** https://merwwki.github.io/StudySprint-Planner/
 **API:** https://your-api.onrender.com/healthz